slamice/wri/hipsters/chapter04.md

 "What's up?"

 "You should come out." she whispered, "You haven't been out in a while.
-A friend of mine's band is visiting from O_____.".
+A friend of mine's band is visiting from O-----"

 "I just don't feel it right now, you know?
 But, I could use a coffee shop though.
 I'll see you there."